pannxe/pannxe/README.md

 **21, study medicine at kku**

-I actually like to code, med school just does not allow me to 😝
+I actually like to code, med school just doesn't allow me to 😝

 <!--